ayechanaungdev/tutorfinder/README.md

 # tutorfinder
-This is a web application to support communication between private tutor and students.
+This is a web application to support communication between private tutors and students.